rickyfili10/mojito/README.md

 # REQUIREMENTS 📃
   - Wavseshare 1.44 inch lcd HAT display
   - Raspberry pi 0 w/wh
   - 16 GB sd card (You need much less, but you might need 16 GB for additional packages)
+  - An external usb antenna that support packet injection and monitor mode.
+We recommend RTL8812BU or RTL8822BU        Chipsets
 # HOW TO SETUP AND INSTALL MOJITO?
 1. Flash and setup kali linux for raspberry pi 0 wh
 2. Install and setup requisites with the commands below